 The Asset Map could be used as a feasibility study to gain a better understanding of the potential value and revenues generated from better management of public assets.

-The City of Boston can serve as an example of how this works and is described in the IMF Finance & Development-Magazine.
+For the real estate of the portfolio, the City of Boston can serve as an example of how this works and is described in the IMF Finance & Development-Magazine.

 Developing Public Assets